srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     > [!IMPORTANT] Make sure you select the device from this lab.

-1. On the Simulated Device blade, click the **device twin** button at the top of the blade.
+1. On the device blade, click the **Device Twin** button at the top of the blade.

     Within the **Device twin** blade, there is an editor with the full JSON for the device twin.
 This enables you to view and/or edit the device twin state directly within the Azure portal.